xmac11/covid-19/words/words.md

 Look, it's nice to draw a line saying "ICU capacity", but there's lots of important things we *can't* simulate here.
 Like:

-**Mental Health:** Loneliness is one of the biggest risk factors for depression, anxiety, and suicide.
+**Ψυχική Υγεία:** Loneliness is one of the biggest risk factors for depression, anxiety, and suicide.
 And it's as associated with an early death as smoking 15 cigarettes a day.[^loneliness]

 [^loneliness]: See [Figure 6 from Holt-Lunstad & Smith 2010](https://journals.sagepub.com/doi/abs/10.1177/1745691614568352).
 Of course, big disclaimer that they found a *correlation*.
 But unless you want to try randomly assigning people to be lonely for life, observational evidence is all you're gonna get.

-**Financial Health:** "What about the economy" sounds like you care more about dollars than lives, but "the economy" isn't just stocks: it's people's ability to provide food & shelter for their loved ones, to invest in their kids' futures, and enjoy arts, foods, videogames – the stuff that makes life worth living.
+**Οινομική Υγεία:** "What about the economy" sounds like you care more about dollars than lives, but "the economy" isn't just stocks: it's people's ability to provide food & shelter for their loved ones, to invest in their kids' futures, and enjoy arts, foods, videogames – the stuff that makes life worth living.
 And besides, poverty *itself* has horrible impacts on mental and physical health.

 Not saying we *shouldn't* lock down again!
 We'll look at "circuit breaker" lockdowns later.
 Still, it's not ideal.